Are you looking to create a blog?

 A few more benefits of using WPForms are:

-- Create any type of online forms hassle free such as contact forms, donation forms, registration forms, signup forms and more…
+- Create any type of online form hassle-free such as contact forms, donation forms, registration forms, signup forms, and more…

-- All forms you create with WPForms will be 100% responsive meaning it works on mobile, tablets and desktop.
+- All forms you create with WPForms will be 100% responsive meaning it works on mobile, tablets, and desktops.

 - Seamlessly integrate your form with your favorite email marketing tools or third-party web apps.

 To create a form on your blog, first off, you’ll have to install WPForms by navigating to Plugins » Add New.
 Search for the WPForms plugin and, when it shows up, click Install Now, and then Activate.

 You’ll then be directed to the beautiful welcome page of WPForms.
 You can either click the Create Your First Form button or click WPForms » Add New to create your first form.

 Next, you’ll be prompted to choose a template.
 You can select one of the premade templates or start with a blank form.
 If you want, you can give a custom name to your first contact form.